 Repellents for the Skin

 Picaridin is a chemical molecule that was initially commercially accessible in the United States in 2005 and is the second most widely used mosquito repellent after DEET.
-It works by repelling mosquitoes with their odor as well as generating a vapor barrier on the skin’s surface that prevents insects from landing.
+It works by repelling mosquitoes with their odor and generating a vapor barrier on the skin’s surface that prevents insects from landing.

 Merck produced something called IR3535 in the 1970s, which stands for “Insect Repellent 3535” and could certainly use a better name.
-It was only introduced to the general public in 1999, and the EWG describes it as a “strong” mosquito repellent and a “decent” tick repellent, but not nearly good enough to dethrone DEET or picaridin, at least not yet.
+It was only introduced to the general public in 1999.
+The EWG describes it as a “strong” mosquito repellent and a “decent” tick repellent, but not nearly good enough to dethrone DEET or picaridin, at least not yet.

 The only plant-based active component authorized by the CDC is the oil of lemon eucalyptus.
 It has been shown to repel mosquitoes, but only for up to six hours.
 Other active components have been shown to repel mosquitos for up to 10 hours.